-Luis Coronado is a partner based in Singapore and is the Asean International Tax Services Leader.
+Luis Coronado is a Partner based in Singapore and is the Global Tax Controversy Leader and Global Transfer Pricing Leader.

-Luis has worked in Asia since 2005 (of which almost 10 years have been based in Singapore) as part of his more than 20 years advisory experience in international tax and transfer pricing issues.
+Luis has worked in Asia since 2005 and has more than 25 years of advisory experience in international tax, transfer pricing, tax policy and controversy issues.

-Before relocating to Asia, Luis spent several years serving domestic and multinational companies in Latin America.
-He has advised companies on the negotiation of bilateral advance pricing agreements and resolving mutual agreement procedures with countries across the globe.
+Before relocating to Asia, Luis spent several years serving domestic and multinational companies in Latin America, namely Mexico, Brazil, Argentina, Colombia, Peru, and Venezuela.
+He has advised companies on the negotiation of bilateral advance pricing agreements and competent authority resolutions with Australia, Hong Kong, Korea, Indonesia, Germany, Israel, Luxembourg, Singapore, Switzerland, Thailand, Canada, China, Japan, Malaysia, United Kingdom, Mexico, and the US.
 He has also served many German multinational companies and is fluent in German, having lived in Düsseldorf as a student.
-He has also worked in Tijuana, Mexico City, Amsterdam, Washington DC and Shanghai.
+He has also worked in Tijuana, Mexico City, Amsterdam, Washington D.C. and Shanghai.

 Recent international tax developments in Asia reflect the growing focus on transfer pricing, in tandem with global developments.
 This summary highlights recent key transfer pricing policy announcements in the region and discusses the potential local impact of country-by-country reporting (CBCR)...